 You may not be eligible for deferred disposition for the following moving violations:

-If you are eligible, you may sign up for deferred disposition by sending the following two items to the court or appearing at the court on or before your appearance date:
+If you are eligible, you may sign up for deferred disposition by mailing the affidavit, a copy of your valid driver's license, and payment to the court on or before your appearance date or by sending request the via email to email@example.com.
+Please call the court for the deferred fee on your violation.

 - The Deferred Disposition Affidavit Form